 For more information, read the full release here http://bit.ly/1lVQybq

 Frazier is the 11th permanent athletic director in NIU history and the first African-American to serve in the role.
-Earlier this year, Frazier was honored with the Distinguished Service Award from the Minority Opportunities Athletic Association (MOAA).
+In 2014, he was honored with the Distinguished Service Award for his leadership in the Minority Opportunities Athletic Association (MOAA).
 Since arriving at NIU, he has assumed a leadership role on campus, serving on multiple committees, including as a co-chair of the Diversity and Inclusion Task Force.

-A former football student-athlete at the University of Alabama, Frazier has 23 years of overall experience as a director of athletics at the NCAA Division I, II and III levels, as an administrator at two Division I universities, as a coach and as a student-athlete.
-Prior to NIU, Frazier spent six years in senior leadership roles at the University of Wisconsin, during which time he was promoted from associate athletic director to senior associate athletic director in 2009 to deputy director of athletics in 2011, Frazier's duties grew to include managing all day-to-day internal and external operations for Badger Athletics and serving as UW's "Chief of Staff" to Director of Athletics Barry Alvarez.
+A former football student-athlete at the University of Alabama, Frazier has 24 years of overall experience as a director of athletics at the NCAA Division I, II and III levels, as an administrator at two Division I universities, as a coach and as a student-athlete.
+Prior to NIU, Frazier spent six years in senior leadership roles at the University of Wisconsin and was promoted to deputy director of athletics in 2011, Frazier's duties grew to include managing all day-to-day internal and external operations for Badger Athletics and serving as UW's "Chief of Staff" to Director of Athletics Barry Alvarez.

 Frazier played a lead role in raising $123 million for multiple capital projects at UW, including a $31 million hockey/swim facility, an $86 million student-athlete performance center and a $3.5 million softball indoor practice facility.